-The table below provides a comprehensive list of the Member Protocols of the Windows Server Update Services system.
+The following table provides a comprehensive list of the member protocols of the Windows Server Update Services system.

 Protocol name Description Short name Windows Update Services: Client-Server Protocol This protocol enables update discovery, delivery, and reporting facilities for communication between an update client and update server.
 The purpose of this protocol is to transfer update metadata, update content and deployments from an update server to an update client, and to report status information from an update client to an update server.
 These operations might rely on the update server having acquired update metadata and deployments from a parent update server using the Windows Update Services: Server-Server Protocol.
-[MS- WUSP] Windows Update Services: Server-Server This protocol enables update synchronization, transfer of administrative intent, and relay of reporting data for communication between one update server and another update server.
-The purpose of this protocol is to transfer update metadata, update content and deployments from an [MS- WSUSSS]
+[MS- WUSP] Windows Update This protocol enables update synchronization, transfer of administrative intent, and relay of reporting data for communication between one [MS- WSUSSS]

-Protocol name Description Short name Protocol upstream server (USS) to a downstream server (DSS), and to send aggregated status information from a DSS to a USS.
+Protocol name Description Short name Services: Server-Server Protocol update server and another update server.
+The purpose of this protocol is to transfer update metadata, update content and deployments from an upstream server (USS) to a downstream server (DSS), and to send aggregated status information from a DSS to a USS.
 These operations might rely on the DSS having acquired status information from update clients using the Windows Update Services: Client-Server Protocol.